MIDDLESEX YANKEE CONFERENCE GIRL'S LEAGUE

 14. All MYCGL games are played under a curfew, therefore, under USA Hockey rule 637e, there will be no timeouts permitted, except for the end of season Championship Playoff games where one (1) timeout per team is permitted.

 15. The Head Coach is responsible for the behavior of players, parents and spectators.
-Any parent or spectator who, after being warned by a league official, ie: Referee, persists in conduct which is detrimental to the play of the game, will be ejected from the rink.
+Any parent or spectator who, after being warned by a league or game Official, persists in conduct, which is detrimental to the play of the game, will be ejected from the rink.
 If the individual(s) refuses to leave the area, players will take their benches and running time will commence until offender leaves the premises.

 16. If a player is injured, coaches are not allowed onto the ice until the Referee signals them.